hindmasj/my-nifi-cluster/README.md

 ## First Time

 The first time you use the registry you need to set up the bucket, and optionally put a flow into it.
-See [Connect Cluster to Registry](#cctr)
+See [Connect Cluster to Registry](#cctr).

+## Afterwards

+Once the registry has been set up, any flows created will get stored in the local git repo, giving you persistence.

+If you restart the cluster you will see in the registry that your flow definitions have been preserved.

+On NiFi you need to create the registry client as described previously.
+Then import the flow onto the desktop.

+1. Drag a process group from the design bar onto the desktop.
+1. Click "Import from Registry".
+1. Select the bucket, flow and version you want.
+1. Click "Import".

 # Issues